Aspects of Jesus

 Paul quoted the

-Old Testament instead of Jesus: Given the a priori assumption
+Old Testament instead of Yeshua: Given the a priori assumption

 that the Bible, especially the New Testament, is the word of God,